notawakestudio/NUSConnect-Docs/docs/TestingGuide.md

 After running `yarn install`, you should be ready to start testing as all the required dependencies are installed.

+## **Static Test**
+We developed our application in TypeScript to take advantage of the ability to ensure type safety whenever possible.
+With the help of the IDE, any code that's loosely typed will be obvious to us and we aimed to eliminate the warnings by adding suitable type definitions to objects, variables and function declarations.

 ## **Unit Test**
 We use Jest and React testing library to perform unit tests.
 We aimed to include unit tests at the early stage to ensure low level logics are well tested.
 To run tests, type in `yarn test`.